p2c2e/p2c2e.github.io/_posts/articles/2025-10-31-illusion-of-competence.md

 title: "The Illusion of Competence"
 excerpt: "How do we guide the AI-centric young generation of technologies on the basics?"
 categories: articles
-tags: [technology, ai, dunning-kruger, compass, knowlege, experience]
+tags: [technology, ai, dunning-kruger, compass, knowledge, experience]
 author: sudharsan
 comments: true
 share: true